temporalio/documentation/docs/php/booking-saga-tutorial.md

 ```

 To add a compensation, we use `Saga::addCompensation()` method and provide a callable that should be used, once we want
 to roll back a distributed transaction.

+### Running the compensation strategy

 Having that, we can finish our saga and fill `catch` block:

 ```php